wazo-platform/wazo-doc/source/system/configuration_files.rst

 Configuration Files
 *******************

-This section describes some of the configuration files present in XiVO.
+This section describes some of the XiVO configuration files.

 xivo_ring.conf
 ==============

-File :file:`/etc/pf-xivo/asterisk/xivo_ring.conf`.
+* Path: :file:`/etc/pf-xivo/asterisk/xivo_ring.conf`

-This file can be used to change the ringtone used by the phone depending on the origin of the call.
+* Purpose: This file can be used to change the ringtone played by the phone depending on the origin of the call.

-.. warning:: Note that this features has not been tested for all phones and all call flows.
+.. warning:: Note that this feature has not been tested for all phones and all call flows.
-  This page describes how you can customize this file but does not intend to
+  This page describes how you can customize this file but does not intend to list all validated call flows or phones.

-This file consists of :
+This file :file:`xivo_ring.conf` consists of :

-* profiles of configuration (profiles examples by brands are already included (``[aastra]``, ``[snom]`` etc.))
+* profiles of configuration (some examples for different brands are already included: ``[aastra]``, ``[snom]`` etc.)
 * one section named ``[number]`` where you apply the profile to an extension or a context etc.

 Here is the process you should follow if you want to use/customize this feature :